To hide his involvement in the Guardian Capital AG Ponzi scheme, Darren Yaw is frantically hiding.

 It was hard to follow what transpired after that.
 We only know that Yaw’s wife had been freed but that he remained in detention as of June 2019.

 I looked up Yaw’s arrest again today and discovered that “Yaw Foo Hoe” (??) was found guilty of attempted fraud in October 2019.

 Yaw was given a one-year jail term, but it was suspended for five months.

-This indicates that Yaw was published sometime in 2020 Q2.
+This indicates that Yaw was published tsometime20 in Q2.

 Returning to the DMCA notices, they are all rather comparable.
 The one for the aforementioned Chinese-language website is as follows:

 This private image of our client was utilized by someone to cast doubt on him.

 He was falsely charged, and the pictures that are connected to websites and forums are his.